 # Kuma vs XYZ

-When Service Mesh first became mainstream around 2017, a few control planes were released by small and large organizations in other to support the first implementations of this new architectural pattern.
+When Service Mesh first became mainstream around 2017, a few control planes were released by small and large organizations in order to support the first implementations of this new architectural pattern.

 These control planes captured a lot of enthusiasm in the early days, but they all lacked pragmatism into creating a viable journey to Service Mesh adoption within existing organizations.
 These 1st generation solutions are: